Do you ever feel like you are being taken advantage of at work? Do you ever feel like you can’t stand up for what you think or believe at work?

-So, if you feel like you are being pushed around and into doing things that you don’t want to do or that you believe aren’t the right things you SHOULD be doing, here are my five tips to help you stand up for yourself at work today:
+So, if you feel like you are being pushed around by a mean coworker or pressured into doing tasks you don’t want to do or you believe aren’t the right things you SHOULD be doing, here are my five tips to help you stand up for yourself at work today:

-- Be Prepared.
-If you are about to defend what you believe in, make sure you have a few notes written down or that you have practiced in your head what you are going to say.
-You don’t want to finally say something and then have it totally not make sense when it comes out of your mouth.
+If you need to defend what you believe in, make sure you have a few notes written down or practice in your head what you are going to say.
+You don’t want to finally get a chance to say something and then have it get jumbled and not make sense.
 Think about how you could do your work more efficiently and better.
 Write it down and tell your boss what you think.
 Think about what types of great opportunities you really want at your company.
 Write them down and tell your boss where you want to go next.

-- Trust Your Instincts.
-If something just doesn’t feel right, act on it.
-Say what you think.
-I know I often have this pit in my stomach when someone says something that I don’t believe in.
+If something just doesn’t feel right, say something.
+I often have this pit in my stomach when someone says something I don’t believe in.
 If it is a client or boss, I don’t want to interrupt because that is impolite.
-But, if you trust your instincts, maybe you can speak up and tell them what you think after the meeting when it is just one on one.
-You don’t want to make them look dumb, but you do want to get your ideas on the table and let everyone you work with know that you want to contribute and make the team better.
+Trust your instincts, and find the right time to bring up the matter.
+You don’t want to make them look dumb, but you do want to get your ideas on the table.
 So trust your instincts.
-If you know that you have to say something but don’t feel comfortable in a big meeting, find another time.
+If you know you have to say something but don’t feel comfortable in a big meeting, find another time.

-- Be Assertive and Learn to Say No. In my job, I have to say no to some things or I would be working 24/7.
+In my job, I have to say no to some things or I would be working 24/7.
 There is nothing wrong with saying no. Being assertive isn’t about being rude or pushy, you can definitely be assertive and classy at the same time.
 Assertiveness is being straight-forward and strong without harming your reputation in the office.
-Being poised and self-confident will let the person you are talking to know that you mean business and you aren’t backing down.
+Being poised and self-confident will let the person you are talking to know you mean business and you aren’t backing down.